azmanabdlh/go-webrtc-example/README.md

   ```

   5. **websocket server relay the offer signal `OFFER_SIGNAL` to User B**
-  - User B create a WebRTC connection for User B using User A data
+  - User B create a WebRTC connection for User A using User A data
   - User B add remote video User A to DOM
   - User B send answer signal `SEND_ANSWER_SIGNAL` to User A

   5. **websocket server relay the answer signal `ANSWER_SIGNAL` to User A**
-  5.1 User A got answer and exchange ICE candidates connection
+  - User A got answer and exchange ICE candidates connection

   6. done